mslafrenie/Heads-or-Tales/README.md

-# Heads or Tales?: ANALYZING AND RESISTING CANADIAN MYTHS THROUGH THE ROYAL CANADIAN MINT’S “CREATE A CENTSATION” MILLENNIUM COIN CONTEST, 1999 to 2000
+# Heads or Tales?: Analyzing and Resisting Canadian Myths Through the Royal Canadian Mint’s “Create A Centsation” Millennium Coin Contest, 1999 to 2000

+These RTI models were created for the course HIST 5908, as credit toward the degree of Master of Arts in History – Public History with Specialization in Digital Humanities.

-The Numis-o-matic Machine was created for the purposes of HIST 5706: Guerilla Digital Public History.
-The goal of this project is to challenge dominant and official narratives of Canadian commemorative coins and to re-situate them in narratives that highlight the nuances of the histories they signify.
-The three coins chosen for this project were minted in the last four years and celebrate major anniversaries that are not as truthful as they appear upon first glance.
+The goal of this project is to challenge dominant narratives of Canadian commemorative coins and to re-situate them in narratives that highlight the nuances of the histories they signify and obscure.
+The six coins chosen for this project were minted as part of the "Create a Centsation" millennium coin contest.
+It is time to flip these coins and listen to their tales.

 *Click on the links below to learn more about the project and find further resources!*